Payment and installment plans continue to gain popularity, and for good reason.

 - Focus on customer retention: Providing excellent value throughout the duration is key to keeping people on board

-How to sell payment plans / installments with Stripe & Checkout Page
+How to set up payment plans with Stripe & Checkout Page

 Let’s take a look at how to use Checkout Page to set up a course on an installment plan basis, which takes advantage of some of the other features that Checkout Page offers.